tpetricek/cv/data/collaboration.md

   - institution: ANR France
   - role: Member
   - label: Interdisciplinary collaborative project, serving as co-editor for the resulting work-in-progress book.
+  - outputs:
+    * Collaborative manuscript *What is a computer program?* submitted to a potential publisher.
+    * Participation in the project inspired invited talk at *ASL/APA Meeting* in San Francisco.

 * Language, Picture, Gesture: Forms of Discursivity
   - range: 2024 – present